-In this paper, we will focus on global and generic identifiability notions, which can be addressed in two problem settings, namely, dynamic networks with full excitation/measurement, and the ones with partial excitation/measurement.
-A number of conditions have been derived for (generic) identifiability of a full dynamic network, see e.g., [3], [6], [13], [30], [33], which are based on network topology i.e., how the vertices are interconnected.
-While the identifiability analysis in [3], [13], [30] is performed under the assumption that all the vertices are excited by sufficiently rich external signals, these works lead to attractive path-based conditions for checking network identifiability.
-Depending on whether generic identifiability or global identifiability is considered, these conditions are interpreted in terms of the existence of vertex disjoint paths [3], [13] or constrained vertex disjoint paths [30] from the outneighbors of each vertex to the measured vertices in a network.
-In contrast, the result in [31], [33] is developed for the setting where only a subset of vertices are affected by external signals including noises and excitation signals manipulated by users, while all the vertices are measured.
-Moreover, network identifiability is defined as a property of a parameterized model set, instead of a property of a single network as done in [3], [13], [30].
-In [31], [33], global network identifiability is characterized by the rank property of a certain transfer matrix that is determined by the presence and location of external signals, the correlation structure of disturbances, and the topology of parametrized modules.
-This rank condition has been further studied in [34] leading to generic identifiability of a network model set, which is equivalent to a vertexdisjoint path condition dual to the ones in [3], [13].
-With the same network setting as in [31], [33], [34], the work in [5], [6] provides a new characterization for generic identifiability using the concept of disjoint pseudo-tree covering, from which a graphical tool has been developed for allocating external excitation signals so as to warrant generic identifiability.
+In this paper, we focus on global and generic identifiability notions, which can be addressed in two problem settings, namely, dynamic networks with full excitation/measurement, and the ones with partial excitation/measurement.
+A number of conditions have been derived for (generic) identifiability of a full dynamic network, see e.g., [3], [15], [35], [38], [6], [11], which are based on network topology i.e., how the vertices are interconnected.
+While the identifiability analysis in [3], [15], [35] is performed under the assumption that all the vertices are excited by sufficiently rich external signals, these works lead to attractive path-based conditions for checking network identifiability.
+Depending on whether generic identifiability or global identifiability is considered, these conditions are interpreted in terms of the existence of vertex disjoint paths[3], [15] or constrained vertex disjoint paths[35] from the out-neighbors of each vertex to the measured vertices in a network.
+In contrast, the result in [36], [38] is developed for the setting where only a subset of vertices are affected by external signals including noises and excitation signals manipulated by users, while all the vertices are measured.
+Moreover, network identifiability is defined as a property of a parameterized model set, instead of a property of a single network as done in [3], [15], [35].
+In

+[36], [38], global network identifiability is characterized by the rank property of a certain transfer matrix that is determined by the presence and location of external signals, the correlation structure of disturbances, and the topology of parametrized modules.
+This rank condition has been further studied in [39] leading to generic identifiability of a network model set, which is equivalent to a vertex-disjoint path condition dual to the ones in [3], [15].
+With the same network setting as in [36], [38], [39], the work in [5], [6] provides a new characterization for generic identifiability using the concept of disjoint pseudo-tree covering, from which a graphical tool has been developed for allocating external excitation signals so as to guarantee generic identifiability.

 While different measurement and excitation schemes are considered, most works in the existing literature require all the vertices to be either simultaneously excited or simultaneously measured.
-The work in [2] relaxes this requirement and investigates the identifiability condition with partial excitation and partial measurement, although these conditions hold in special cases.
-For example, some conditions therein require a priori knowledge on network dynamics, and the graph-based results therein are provided only for networks with special tree and cycle topologies.
-Some other conditions require that all the out-neighbors of a vertex are excited, or all the in-neighbors of a vertex are measured.
-In contrast, [27] provides a sufficient condition for generic identifiability of a single module in a network, and the condition does not have specific requirements as in [2] and is applicable to the more general case.
+The work in [2] relaxes this requirement and investigates the identifiability condition with partial excitation and partial measurement, although these conditions hold in some special cases.
+For example, some graph-based results are provided for networks with special tree and cycle topologies, and some require that all the out-neighbors of a vertex are excited, or all the in-neighbors of a vertex are measured.
+A recent study in [21] considers two particular types of nodes, so-called dources and dinks, and explores their roles in determining generic identifiability of dynamic networks.
+In contrast, [32] provides a sufficient condition for generic identifiability of a single module in a network, and the condition does not have specific requirements as in [2] and is applicable to the more general case.
+Furthermore, [4] presents a necessary condition for identifiability of networks with partial excitation and measurement, which leads to a necessary and sufficient condition for identifiability in circular networks.